Bookkeeping

 Even though the budget for the new year is not created and approved until, normally, the September Board meeting, you will need to create the new file at the start of the new fiscal year, i.e., July 1.

-In Quicken create a new file that has last year's categories and payees, but not last year's transactions:
+In Quicken create a new file that has last year's categories and payees, and, if you wish, last year's transactions:

 • Open the file for the year previous to the one you are about to create.

 • Use "File - Backup or Copy File - Create a copy or template" to create the new file.
-Use transaction starting and ending dates that are in the new fiscal year so that now transactions will be copied, and uncheck the boxes for attachments and uncleared transactions.
+Use transaction starting and ending dates that are in the new fiscal year if you don't care about having last year's transactions in the new file.
+If you do want them, use a starting date that was the beginning of last fiscal year., Uncheck the boxes for attachments and uncleared transactions.

 • Name the new file ASURA_FYyyyy, where "yyyy" is the new fiscal year (the year in which this new year will end).